Imagine a virtual venue with the pop of a branded Splash page. Now say hello to the Virtual Event Page.

 - Live Stream

-By default, your event's fonts, colors, and logo are dynamically pulled into the Virtual Event Page touchpoint, making designing each virtual state easier than ever.
-On the right-hand side of each state is Splash's Layout Tree complete with all the tools to keep you on brand.
+By default, we pull your event's fonts, colors, and logo are dynamically pulled into the Virtual Event Page.
+On the right-hand side of each state is Splash's Layout Tree complete with design tools to make any tweaks.

 Note that adding elements is not available at this time.
 Additionally, not all elements can be hidden or deleted.